YMCA Camp Wanakita: Traditions

 YMCA Wanakita encourages returning campers to bond with the newcomers and share their experiences.
-A longhouse near the camp's entrance maintains a board with the name of every camper who has ever attended.
+A welcome centre (“Hemming Welcome Centre”, previously the “Longhouse”) near the camp's entrance maintains a board with the name of every camper who has ever attended.
 At the beginning of each session, the general manager reads "The YMCA Wanakita Charter".
 At the end of the session, it is read again to help campers decide whether they lived up to it.
 When this is done, the YMCA triangle symbol is set on fire.

 We who have been before challenge you, who are the present, to make new friends, renew old friendships, experience new skills, discover and appreciate nature and the outdoor life, to participate fully in all activities that are offered to you, and to create memories that last a lifetime.

 You are challenged to learn that YMCA Wanakita is not just the buildings, the land and the lake, but the people.
 It is the people that become so much a part of us while we are here.

 Finally, we challenge you to keep your sense of fun and adventure, that no matter what your age, to be healthy in spirit, mind and body, and to make YMCA Wanakita what it really is...

 A place to have the time of your life!